 By age 26, I had lost both of my parents to illness.
 This caused me to really start thinking about the importance of being intentional with my time… with my life.
 Everyone wants to know how to live with no regrets.
 How to make the most of the days, weeks, months, years we’re given.
 Because the truth is nothing is promised.
 Phrases like “seize the day” and “YOLO” are popular because deep down people know not to take advantage of life.
 However, many people don’t know how to live with no regrets while still making rent.

 What I mean by this is how do you live every day to the fullest while still maintaining your responsibilities?
 This is even harder if you have a family or stationary job that doesn’t allow you just to take a few weeks off whenever you want.
 But it is possible, and here’s how.

 To Live with No Regrets, Do Better Next Time

-Even though I try not to focus on it, if I’m honest with myself, I definitely regret the last couple of years I had with my mom.
-I was going through a lot personally and because of that, our relationship wasn’t the strongest.
+Even though I try not to focus on it, if I’m honest with myself, I definitely regret the last couple of years with my mom.
+I was going through a lot personally and, because of that, our relationship wasn’t the strongest.
 Had I known I wouldn’t have her in my life much longer, I would have done things completely differently.
 But we don’t get to know.
-So, what do you do to not have regrets when someone passes away?
+So, what do you do not to have regrets when someone passes away?
 You do what you can, what’s manageable, now while they’re still here.

 How To Do Better